Center for Undergraduate Research, Innovation, and Creativity (CURIC)

 Not yet an ECC student?
 Apply to the college

 Apply to join the project as a mentor and participate in regular mentorship opportunities.
-We have an introductory group of 8 mentor slots.

 Faculty Mentor Duties and Expectations: